-General Election - ALL CITIZENS PROCEED DIRECTLY TO THEIR RESPECTIVE COTTAGES TO VOTE
+General Election - ALL CITIZENS PROCEED DIRECTLY TO THEIR RESPECTIVE COTTAGES TO VOTE.
+State Polls will open in the DINING HALL BASEMENT immediately after Assembly ends and will remain open until 11:10 or otherwise announced.

 AFTER VOTING - State Police, DNR Police, and National Guard meet with Advisors in EEC Journalism Staff organized and working (SLC rear)